|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 Second step: Don't use many brown, mouldy apples - most of the surface browning you get on apples is caused by mould and this can be distasteful, so too much will impair the vinegar.
 Cut, mince, crush or otherwise mangle the good apples: we aren't trying to extract the juice at this stage - although you can do that is you wish (and have a press) - but we do want the maximum surface for the fermentation to work on.
 The apple pieces don't have to be very small - slicing the apples is adequate.

-Put the treated apples into a container - you need one that you can cover with a cloth, to exclude flies and such while allowing the air access.
+Put the treated apples into containers - you need ones that you can cover with a cloth, to exclude flies and such while allowing the air access.
+The better the air access, the faster can the bacteria work, so shallow, wide jars or other containers are best.
+A bucket is fine.

 If the apples are not very sweet, or you have added significant water,add some sugar.
-If you add too much you will simply get sweet vinegar.
+If you add too much you will simply get very strong vinegar.
 If the apples don't contain enough sugar then the vinegar will be weak.

 If you have some yeast, add a little: dried bakers yeast is fine.
 If you don't have yeast - the apples already have natural, wild yeast on their skins.
 A little extra simply speeds things up!
 Yeast isn't vital to the process anyway - the bacteria can turn sugar straight to vinegar.
 Yeast probably works faster in softening the apple pieces.